 Mel, by Flusso I, at on form 16 with attentive visitors

-It is with great pleasure that we can announce that Mel has been accepted as a member of the Royal British Society of Sculptors so she can now put the letters MRBS after her name!
+Mel Fraser has been creating contemporary stone sculpture from her studio outside Cambridge, UK for more than 20 years.
+It is with great pleasure that we can announce that she has been accepted as a member of the Royal Society of Sculptors so she can now put the letters MRSS after her name!

 Image by Stefanie Reichelt